New concentrations offered to strengthen MPP skillset

 The concentration in Public Policy Analysis Methods is structured to prepare students for rigorous policy analysis and research through a focus on applied methods and skills.
 Course options include Applied Econometrics, Economics of the Public Sector, and Fundamentals of Survey Methodology.

 The concentration in Social Policy will further develop policy analysis skills related to key areas of social policy.
-Example of courses for this concentration include Immigration Policy, Thinking about Crime, and Social Welfare Policy.
+Examples of courses for this concentration includes Immigration Policy, Thinking about Crime, and Social Welfare Policy.

 The International Policy concentration will prepare students for policy analysis skills related to diplomacy, national security, and human rights.
 Coursework for this concentration includes International Politics of Poverty, Comparative Law and Policy, and Democracy & Globalization from Perspective of Global South.